BCom Fiscal Policy of India Notes Study Material

 OBJECTIVES OF FISCAL POLICY

 Fiscal policy has both macro and micro economic objectives.
-In developed countries, the focus of fiscal policy is on maintaining full employment and establishing growth, whereas in developing countries it is used to create an environment for rapid economic growth.
-The various objective of fiscal policy are as follows:
+In developed countries, the focus of the fiscal policy is on maintaining full employment and establishing growth, whereas in developing countries it is used to create an environment for rapid economic growth.
+The various objective of fiscal policy is as follows:

 ASPECTS OF FISCAL POLICY